-Lime Rock Park - The Official track guide
+## Lime Rock Park Race Track Notes Lime Rock Park - The Official Race Track Guide

 A good initial brake zone will be at the start of the braking markers.
 Depending on the car we can eventually work that down to around the 4 board.
 This is a classic double apex corner.
 We want to bring in enough speed to be able to trail brake past the first apex.
 You want to get as close as possible to the first apex curb without touching it.
 If done correctly you will use all the road in the middle of the corner and will be braking lightly all the way until you get out there.
 Again looking to get as close as possible to grey curb at the second apex without touching it.
 The road is cambered at this second apex so you want to apex early to take advantage of the extra grip.
 It does go off camber on exit so expect the car to push or lose grip as the road goes off camber.
 You want to get to initial throttle as you get to second apex.
 Use all the road on exit!

 Don’t worry about trying to get back to the right side of the road to set up for turn 3, you can brake and turn in from all the way to the left or mid road.
 You will need a light initial brake and once again it is a double apex corner.
 You apex pretty much right away but need enough speed so the car takes you about mid road in the middle of the corner.
 You want to get to the apex curb for your second apex where it sticks out the farthest and be able to get to initial throttle there.
 It is important to keep the car to the left hand side of the road to setup for turn 4.

 Getting a good exit is vital here.
 It is a very light initial brake and the road is cambered at apex so a decently early turn in is needed.
 You want to get to initial throttle right at apex curb.
 Getting as close to the grey apex curb as possible without actually touching it.
 The road on exit switches from cambered to off cambered so traction as you get close to exit curb can be difficult.